IfzaRasool/To-Do-List/README.md

 # To Do List

-> To DO List Project: Can Add and Remove and make Marks all complete ypu daily task.
+> To DO List Project: Can Add and Remove and make Marks all complete your daily task.

 ## Built With